online-photo-submission/bulk-action-importer/README.md

 # bulk-action-importer
-This project is intended as a template for creating a shell/batch script that will upload bulk action CSV files to the [CloudCard Online Photo Submission](https://onlinephotosubmission.com/) bulk action API endpoint.
+This project is intended as a template for creating a shell/batch script for automatically uploading bulk action CSV files to the [CloudCard Online Photo Submission](https://onlinephotosubmission.com/) bulk action API endpoint.

+> [!IMPORTANT]
+> CloudCard actively maintains this project and keeps it fully compatible with all CloudCard Online Photo Submission environments, including those managed by our partners.
+> However, using this project is not directly supported by CloudCard or any partner unless your contract specifically includes it.

 ### Network Diagram
 ![Network Diagram](http://online-photo-submission.github.io/bulk-action-importer/network-diagram.jpg)